directus/docs/content/index.md

   :::shiny-card
   ---
   title: Build Projects with Directus
-  description: TK Developer tooling that's super cool
+  description: Learn from a variety of different usecases you can build using Directus.
   icon: heroicons-outline:command-line
-  to: '/tutorials?tags=nextjs'
+  to: '/tutorials/projects'
   class: col-span-4
   ---
   :::

   :::shiny-card
   ---
-  title: Using Directus Auth
+  title: Tips and Tricks
-  description: TK Developer tooling that's super cool
+  description: Learn advanced concepts and techniques with Directus.
-  icon: heroicons-outline:lock-closed
+  icon: heroicons-outline:light-bulb
-  to: '/tutorials?tags=directus-auth'
+  to: '/tutorials/tips-and-tricks'
   class: col-span-4
   ---
   :::

   :::shiny-card
   ---
-  title: Automate & Integrate
+  title: Migrate
-  description: TK Developer tooling that's super cool
+  description: Migrate from other platforms to Directus.
-  icon: heroicons-outline:adjustments
+  icon: heroicons-outline:map
-  to: '/tutorials?tags=directus-automate'
+  to: '/tutorials/migration'
   class: col-span-4
   ---
   :::

   :::shiny-card
   ---
-  title: Self-Hosting Guide
+  title: Extensions
-  description: TK Developer tooling that's super cool
+  description: Learn to build extensions from examples that amplify Directus' functionality.
-  icon: heroicons-outline:cloud
+  icon: heroicons-outline:puzzle
-  to: '/tutorials/self-hosting'
+  to: '/tutorials/extensions'
   class: col-span-4
   ---
   :::

   :::shiny-card
   ---
-  title: SEO Best Practices
+  title: Workflows
-  description: TK Developer tooling that's super cool
+  description: Learn to automate Directus.
-  icon: heroicons-outline:search
+  icon: heroicons-outline:wrench
-  to: '/tutorials/tips-and-tricks/search-engine-optimization-best-practices'
+  to: '/tutorials/workflows'
   class: col-span-4
   ---
   :::